Can Hypnosis Rewire Your Brain? What the Science Shows

 This shift in brain function helps clients feel calmer, more open, and more empowered to change problem behaviors, release anxiety, and heal emotional wounds at their roots.

 Curious what a session actually feels like?
-Here’s what really happens during hypnosis
+Here is what really happens during hypnosis

 Meditation vs. Hypnosis: A Clear Comparison